 It is unmistakable that the coming prince shares the same epithet that Judas shared.
 It is also unmistakable that this imposter is not in control of timing.

 There is some controversy on exactly what falling away entails.
 It could be the abandonment of orthodox Christianity by some.
 If so, it’s easy to see the beginnings of that even now.
 There are some who see it as a removal of people, specifically believers.
 Regardless, the revealing of the son of perdition cannot occur until after the event.

 God knows.
-In fact, God has shared the intelligence to us in His Word.
+In fact, God has shared intelligence with us in His Word.
 We are given vivid descriptions of exactly what is going to happen.
 But it won’t start until God gives the go-ahead.

 For lots of Christians, we think that is what is called the rapture.
-That word is comes with some baggage, too.
-But ithink of it ias a catching away of the believers.
+That word comes with some baggage, too.
+But I think of it as a catching away of the believers.